dpsenner/libvirt-administration-tools/README.md

 ## Live backup fails on a domain

-We observed that sometimes live backup fails with the following message:
+We observed that sometimes live backups fail with the following message:

 ```
 error: failed to pivot job for disk hda